Configuration Files

 ADCIRC

 The ADCIRC configuration file is used to set the parameters used within the model, including model time step, nodal attributes included in the model, physics settings, boundary conditions, and model geometry name.
-The file is ALWAYS named config.json and resides in a folder which contains the raw model files and any prepared decompositions.
+The file is ALWAYS named config.yaml and resides in a folder which contains the raw model files and any prepared decompositions.

 Mesh decomposition is typically a process that is a nontrivial time consideration.
 The script floodwater_adcirc_generate_prepdir, which is installed with the system, can generate a pre-packaged decomposition archive automatically.
 The output from this script should be stored alongside the other files in this mesh data directory.
 It will be named something like decomp001023.tar.gz.
 Note that the number of cores provided should be the number of compute cores, not the total number of cores (i.e. including writier processors).